 What it does

-It joined AIM in 2017 and comprises Delamode, a freight forwarding operation set up thirty years ago by the firm’s chief executive and founder, Stephen Blyth.
+It joined AIM in 2017 and its core division is Delamode, a freight forwarding operation set up thirty years ago by the firm’s chief executive and founder, Stephen Blyth.

-It remains the group’s largest division, ahead of the Logistics and Warehousing arm, which has over 80,000 sqm of warehousing and a fast-growing pallet network franchise called Pall-Ex Romania.
+Delamode remains the group’s largest division, ahead of the Logistics and Warehousing arm, which has more than 80,000 square metres of warehousing capacity and a fast-growing pallet network franchise called Pall-Ex Romania.

 How it’s doing